pulcher/pulcher.github.io/_drafts/why-we-test.md

 * Restarting of the deployment cycle
 * etc...

-I would say just trying to figure out that cost in some situations just isn't worth the effort.
-So the faster you can identify and correct a bug, the better.
+Bottom line, the faster you can identify and correct a bug, the better.

 ### Edge cases
 talk to PEX through crazy stuff at the object.